seanhig/flink-stack/examples/kafka/README.md

 > Initial plan was to use `Flink SQL` to intake directly from Kafka into the `MySQL` and `Postgres` tables, but this revealed a current limitation in Flink.
 Specifically, it is presently not possible to stream into a table with a database based IDENTITY column.

+## Requirements

+- Docker
+- MySQL and PostgreSQL servers.
+The [database-stack](https://github.com/seanhig/database-stack) was used in this example and works nicely.
+- The [kafka-stack](https://github.com/seanhig/database-stack/kafka-stack) that integrates with the `database-stack` network.
+- A running `flink-stack`
+- Azure Data Studio, JBeaver or any other client that can connect to MySQL and PostgreSQL.
+- Java JDK 17 or higher.
+- Maven 3+
+- Bash

+> The integrated `conduktor` Kafka console in the [kafka-stack](https://github.com/seanhig/database-stack/kafka-stack) really makes Kafka development a pleasure.

 ## The Web Order Model
 The Web Order model is built using the [Apache Avro]() serialization format.
 This must be built and installed first as it is a depedency for the other two Spring projects: